SimonVerhoeven/archunit-demo/README.md

 * Violation store: you can set up your own implementation of `ViolationStore` and configure ArchUnit to use it
 * Violation Line Matcher: you can implement your own `ViolationLineMatcher` to define how occurred violations should be matched with stored violations.

-Furthermore one can also define an `archunit_ignore_patterns.txt` file in the root of the classpath to ignore violations based upon a regex match.
+Furthermore, one can also define an `archunit_ignore_patterns.txt` file in the root of the classpath to ignore violations based upon a regex match.

 One can also just tailor their `.that()` to ignore these legacy classes, but that can quickly become quite cumbersome.